kennethleungty/Generative-AI-Pharmacist/README.md

 > I also tried other tools like DALL-E and Stable Diffusion but their results were not realistic enough (e.g., misaligned eyes and facial features).

 **NOTE**: Midjourney has paused its free trial program as of April 2023.
 To generate realistic facial pictures, you can use either of the following:
 - Find a picture on the Internet as the base image to work with, or even use your own photos
 - Head to https://this-person-does-not-exist.com/en (based on the StyleGAN algorithm) to generate a realistic face

 <br>

 ### (2) ChatGPT - Text Generation
-- We need a medication counselling script that can give relevant advice on a set of medications.
+- We need a counselling script that can give relevant advice on a set of medications.
 To do that, we can use ChatGPT.
 - ChatGPT is a chatbot developed by OpenAI and launched in November 2022.
 It is built on top of OpenAI's GPT-3 family of large language models.
 - Setup:
-    1. Visit this [link](https://chat.openai.com/chat) to access ChatGPT (you will need to login accordingly)
+    1. Visit this [link](https://chat.openai.com/chat) to access ChatGPT (you will need to sign up and login accordingly, which is free)
     2. In the prompt section, enter the relevant description for the counselling script.
 For example, the prompt I used is as follows: "Create a script that first introduces oneself as a pharmacist called Macy, and then talks about the counselling points to a patient for the following prescription: metformin 1 tablet 3 times a day, amlodipine 1 tablet every morning, and aspirin 1 tablet every morning".

     <div style="text-align: center;">